emma-wall/kickstarter-analysis/README.md

   From the graph it also looks like the most campaigns were started in May, so I looked at the percentage of successful outcomes to see if May was indeed the best time of year to start a campaign.
 ![Percents](https://user-images.githubusercontent.com/80648379/116000590-ee945580-a5be-11eb-8a86-075c33baed42.png)

-  From the above chart it appears that the May is in fact the best time of year to start a theatre campaign,  with 67% of camapigns that started in May being sucessful.
-It also looks like the worst time of year to start a campaign is December, only 49% of campaigns that started in December were sucessful.
+  From the above chart it appears that the May is in fact the best time of year to start a theatre campaign, with 67% of campaigns that started in May being successful.
+It also looks like the worst time of year to start a campaign is December, only 49% of campaigns that started in December were successful.

 * Looking at the Play Outcomes Based on Goals chart, it looks like the most successful campaigns had a fundraising goal of $1,000 or less.
-For the most part, the percentage of sucessful campaigns declines as the goal increases, with the exception of fundraising goals from $35,000 to $45,000.
+For the most part, the percentage of successful campaigns declines as the goal increases, with the exception of fundraising goals from $35,000 to $45,000.
 ![Outcomes vs Goals](https://user-images.githubusercontent.com/80648379/116018418-fdefbf00-a60f-11eb-963c-86203b903218.png)

 * One limitation I found with this dataset is that it did not encompass method of funding raising.
 I would think the method of fundraising would be an important aspect to look at when starting a campaign and knowing what fundraising strategies worked the best.